Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 We do the same thing as in `SimpleOrder1AC::getSymbolFromFreq()`, but now we also mask each symbol.
-Another approach, which may seem more correct, is to iterate through `Context->Data` once, calculating `TotalCount` with `Exclusion` taken into account, and recodingthe index or pointer to the non=masked symbols in an array.
-Then, iterate only through these symbols to find `CumFreq > DecodeFreq`.
+Another approach, which may seem more correct, is to iterate through `Context->Data` once, calculating `TotalCount` with `Exclusion` taken into account, and during that process recoding the index or pointer to the nonmasked symbols in an array.
+Then, iterate only through these symbols to find `CumFreq > DecodeFreq` (you will find example inside commit for this part).
 This also make sense!
 For data that compress well and has a small `SymbolCount`, I didn’t observe a difference in execution speed.
 However, for data with poor context dependencies, the approach from the example above is faster.

 ![](/assets/img/post/etr-enc-4/utill1.png)
 _shown approach for poor context data_